Spherical Perspective on Learning with Normalization Layers: SGD is equivalent to AdaGradG

 \subsection{A hypersphere-constrained scheme equivalent to SGD}

 We now study, within our spherical framework, SGD with $L_2$ regularization, i.e., the update $\bx_{k+1} = \bx_k - \eta_k (\nabla\mathcal{L}(\bx_k) - \lambda_k\bx_k)$.
-We know that SGD yields an adaptive behaviour because it is scheduled by the radius dynamic, which depends on gradients.
-In fact, the tools in our framework allow us to find a scheme constrained to the unit hypersphere that is equivalent to SGD: a variant of AdamG \citep{cho2017riemannian}, which itself is an adaptation of Adam constrained to the hypersphere.
-Dubbed AdamG*, this equivalent scheme corresponds to the case of a null momentum factor $\beta_1 = 0$, an non-null initial second-order moment $v_0$, an offset of the scalar second-order moment $k+1 \rightarrow k$ and the absence of the bias correction term $1 - \beta_2^{k+1}$:
+From the effective learning rate expression, we know that SGD yields an adaptive behaviour because it is scheduled by the radius dynamic, which depends on gradients.
+In fact, the tools in our framework allow us to find that SGD is equivalent to a variant of Adam constrained to the unit hypersphere, similar to AdamG \citep{cho2017riemannian}, and without momentum, similar to AdaGrad.
+AdamG \citep{cho2017riemannian} uses the same updates as Adam (eq.~\ref{preq1}-\ref{preq2}) but project the weight on the hyper-sphere after each optimization step.
+More precisely, SGD is equivalent to AdamG with a null momentum factor $\beta_1 = 0$ (like AdaGrad), a non-null initial second-order moment $v_0$, an offset of the scalar second-order moment $k+1 \to k$ and without the bias correction term $1 - \beta_2^{k+1}$.
+Dubbed AdaGradG, this scheme reads:

+AdaGradG, like AdamG, is an adaptive method.
+Unlike Adam, which is adaptive with respect to the second-order moment for each parameter, AdaGradG and AdamG are adaptive for each group of radially-invariant parameters (e.g., filters for CNNs with BN or WN).
+In other words, each filter is adapted individually and independently by the optimization algorithm; it is not a global scheduling.

-Starting from SGD, we first use Lemma~\ref{lm:eq_scheme} to find an equivalence scheme with simpler radius dynamic.
-We resolve this radius dynamic with a Taylor expansion at order 2 in $ {(\eta_k\|\nabla\mathcal{L}(\mathbf{u}_k)\|)^2}/{r_k^2}$.
-A second use of Lemma~\ref{lm:eq_scheme} finally leads to the following scheme equivalence in Theorem ~\ref{th:eq_sgd} (see proof in Appendix~\ref{sgd_proof}).
-If we call « equivalent at order 2 in the step » a scheme equivalence that holds when we use for $r_k$ an expression that satisfies the radius dynamic with a Taylor expansion at order 2 we have the following theorem: \begin{theorem}[SGD equivalent scheme on the unit hypersphere] For any $\lambda>0, \eta>0, r_0>0$, we have the following equivalence when using the radius dynamic at order 2 in $ {(\eta_k\|\nabla\mathcal{L}(\mathbf{u}_k)\|)^2}/{r_k^2}$:
+Now if we call « equivalent at order 2 in the step » a scheme equivalence that holds when we use for $r_k$ an expression that satisfies the radius dynamic with a Taylor expansion at order 2, then we have the following theorem: \begin{theorem}[SGD equivalent scheme on the unit hypersphere] For any $\lambda\geq0, \eta>0, r_0>0$, we have the following equivalence when using the radius dynamic at order 2 in $ {(\eta_k\|\nabla\mathcal{L}(\mathbf{u}_k)\|)^2}/{r_k^2}$:

 \end{theorem}